NEISSproject/tf_neiss/REFACTORING.md

 * should be all part of a subfolder tf_neiss

 # test/test_requirements.py
 * is not a test but an installation procedure.
-I added an example of a proper unittest under tests/test_package.py
+I added an example of a proper unittest under tests/test_package.py This can be called by simply typing `make test` or `pytest`
 * not necessary -> setup.cfg install_requires
 * now: pip install -e .
 * Missing tensorflow and tensorflow_addons requirements (added)
-* TODO: look through install_requires and through out what is not required actually.
-Due to the stuffing of this package with loads of special cases this ling could possibly be much longer than required.
+* TODO: look through install_requires and throw out what is not required actually.
+Due to the stuffing of this package with loads of special cases this list could possibly be much longer than required at the moment.

 # test/workdir_triangle2d/**/README.md
 * In case these are just placeholders for git to generate the folder, use a file called .gitkeep which is the convention